elinausmanova/3DCube/README.md

 # How to run
 1. Clone this repository `git clone ... `
 2. Install all necessary dependencies `npm install`
-3. Run simulation part by using `npm start`.
+3. Run simulation part (`simulation` folder) by using `npm start`.
 It will start on port 5000
-4. Start frontend (client) part by suing `npm start`.
+4. Start frontend (client) (`3d-cube` folder) part by suing `npm start`.
 It will start on port 3000.
 Ports are important since it will influence the connection between 2 parts.

 # Notes